 - 6.1 Treasury management is concerned with keeping enough but not excessive cash available to meet the Council's spending needs, while managing the risks involved.
 Surplus cash is invested until required, while a shortage of cash will be met by borrowing, to avoid excessive credit balances of overdrafts in the bank current account. - 6.2 The Council is typically cash rich in the short-term as revenue income is received before it is spent, but cash poor in the long-term as capital expenditure is incurred before being financed.
-The revenue cash surpluses are offset against capital cash shortfalls to reduce overall borrowing. - 6.3 Decisions on treasury management investment and borrowing are made daily and are therefore delegated to the Director of Finance (s151 officer) and staff, as per the Treasury Management Practices (TMPs), who must act in line with the treasury management strategy approved by Council in February each year.
+The revenue cash surpluses are offset against capital cash shortfalls to reduce overall borrowing.

+- 6.3 Decisions on treasury management investment and borrowing are made daily and are therefore delegated to the Resources Director (s151 officer) and staff, as per the Treasury Management Practices (TMPs), who must act in line with the treasury management strategy approved by Council in February each year.
 Treasury management activity is presented to the Corporate Governance and Standards Committee as part of the Council's financial monitoring report throughout the year.
-Corporate Governance and Standards Committee is responsible for scrutinising treasury management decisions.

-Due to past decisions, the Council currently has £193 million long-term borrowing (all related to the HRA) at an average rate of 3.20% and an investment portfolio of £105 million at an average rate of 1.73%.
+The Corporate Governance and Standards Committee is responsible for scrutinising treasury management decisions. - 6.4 The Council currently has £193 million long-term borrowing which is all related to the HRA at an average rate of 3.20% and a cost of £5.09 million in interest.
+Short term borrowing, falling on the general fund, is expected to cost £0.3 million at an average rate of 0.85%.
+The Council's average investment portfolio is £105 million at an average rate of 1.73%, generating £1.9 million of interest.